 Shirts and pants (including shorts, short sleeve or sleeve-less shirts and blouses); dresses; and/or skirts are required.
-Shoes are required, but open-toed shoes are allowed.
+Footwear is required, and open-toed shoes are acceptable.

 Clothing must be appropriate for a major sporting event and family environment.
 Bathing suits are prohibited.

 Minors are allowed in the pre-race area exclusively with a pre-race pit pass, and will not be signed-in on any other track credential.